 Start at the foot and work your way up the legs.
 Finish with a foot massage for extra relaxation.

-As the venous return happens from the arch of the foot, focusing on this area is essential to facilitate the elimination of toxins and to allow further relaxation, which can reach all the way up to the trapezius (upper back).
+As the venous return is from the arch of the foot, focusing on this area is essential to facilitate the elimination of toxins and to allow further relaxation, which can reach all the way up to the trapezius (upper back).
 A foot massage relaxes the whole body!
 And finally, remember to drink plenty of water.

 THE PURESSENTIEL JOINTS & MUSCLES

 Disclaimer: This article is intended as a guide and is not a substitute for the advice of a physician, pharmacist or other health care professional.

 For any therapeutic use, consult a doctor or a pharmacist.
 Refer carefully to the contraindications and precautions for use of each essential oil.
 In case of doubt, consult a health professional.